DevMountain/node-2-afternoon/README.md

 }
 ```

 The `update` method should update the `text` property of a message using the `text` value from the request body.
-It should also determine which message to update based on the value of `id` from the request query parameters.
+It should also determine which message to update based on the value of `id` from the request url parameters.
 We can use `.findIndex` to get the index where the `id`s match.
 We can then get the object using the index and update the object.
 Then we can return the updated `messages` array.

 ```js
 update: ( req, res ) => {